-The Silver nanowire based hyperbolic metamaterial(HMM) is fabricated by two step anodization of 6N Purity Aluminium metal sheets procured from Alfa Aesar.
-The Aluminium sheet is sonicated in ethanol for 2 minutes to remove any organic residues on surface.
+The Silver nanowire based hyperbolic metamaterial (HMM) is fabricated by two step anodization of 6N purity aluminium metal sheets procured from Alfa Aesar.
+The aluminium sheet is sonicated in ethanol for 2 minutes to remove any organic residues on surface.
 The sonicated sheets are washed thrice in 18.2 M$\Omega$ deionised water and dried.
-The dried sheets are electro polished in 1:4 volumetric mixture of Ethanol and Perchloric acid at 25 volt and 3 ampere current for 2 minutes.
-A thin line of High Performance Acrylic electrolube (HPA) is coated at the interface of polished and unpolished aluminium metal to avoid surface current flow from unpolished to polished region.
+The dried sheets are electro polished in 1:4 volumetric mixture of ethanol and perchloric acid at 25 V and 3 A current for 2 minutes.
+A thin line of high performance acrylic electrolube (HPA) is coated at the interface of polished and unpolished aluminium metal to avoid surface current flow from unpolished to polished region.
 Along with a graphite cathode, the polished metal sheet is dipped in 0.15M ice cold oxalic solution for Anodization process.
 The metal sheet is anodized for 14 hours at 50V and 3A for oxide growth.
 The grown oxide is then etched using a dilute Chromic acid solution (2\% w/V) for 8 hours.
 Then the metal sheet is cleaned thrice in de-ionised (DI) water.
 The metal sheet is further anodized for 2 hours at 50V and 3A for growing Aluminium oxide.
-The second anodized metal sheet is placed in a teflon jacket and the top part of Aluminium oxide is etched using 20 mg/ml Sodium hydroxide (NaOH) solution for 15 minutes.
-The metal is etched using a 1:2 mixture of 0.25M Copper Chloride (CuCl$_2$) and 0.1M Hydrochloric acid (HCl).
-The final left over Aluminium oxide at bottom face is cleaned thrice in DI water.
-The barrier layer is removed by etching in 6\% v/V Phosphoric acid solution for 40 minutes.
+The second anodized metal sheet is placed in a Teflon jacket and the top part of Aluminium oxide is etched using 20 mg/ml sodium hydroxide (NaOH) solution for 15 minutes.
+The metal is etched using a 1:2 mixture of 0.25M copper chloride (CuCl2) and 0.1M hydrochloric acid (HCl).
+The final left over aluminium oxide at bottom face is cleaned thrice in DI water.
+The barrier layer is removed by etching in 6\% v/V Phosphoric acid solution (MERCK product: 345245) for 40 minutes.
 Then the porous aluminium oxide template is cleaned thrice with DI water and dried.
 A thin gold film is sputtered on to the template to act as an electrode for electro deposition.
-Silver nanowires are grown in the Aluminium oxide template using a deposition solution of 0.1M Silver Bromide (AgBr), Sodium hyposulphite (Na$_2$SO$_3$), Sodium Sulphite (NaSO$_3$).
-The grown metamaterial is characterised by Atomic Force Microscopy (AFM) and Scanning Electron Microscopy (SEM).The measured diameter of the nanowire (d) is 51 nm and the wire to wire separation (s) is 125 nm.
-The filling fraction (f) considering hexagonal unit cell of HMM is calculated as The unfilled aluminium oxide is removed using a dilute NaOH (0.5 mg/ml) solution.
-This makes the top surface of HMM roughened.
-Roughened HMM absorbs light better than a smoothened metamaterial.\cite{Narimanov:13} The top surface roughness of metamaterial is about 250nm.
-The bottom surface is plated with 1 micron silver metal due to overgrowth.
-The plated silver acts as an electrical contact.
-This ensures the Silver Nanowire Plasmon Polariton modes are symmetric\cite{Podolskiy_2005} which is essential for collective response of HMM system.
-Due to these reasons the roughened side of metamaterial is chosen for coupling to MoS2 emitter.
-Bulk MoS$_2$ crystal from SPI supplies is mechanically exfoliated till monolayer MoS$_2$ is obtained.
-The monolayer flake is transferred to a commercially available (Gel-Pak) PolyDiMethylSiloxane (PDMS) gel stamp.\cite{Castellanos_Gomez_2014} The PDMS stamp with flake is transferred on to the HMM with 10nm Polystyrene polymer spacer using a micromanipulator.
-The PDMS stamp is retained on HMM to create an isotropic dielectric environment.
-For PDMS layer and glass substrate, the refractive index mismatch is less than 0.1.
-This amplifies the reflection contrast, which enables easy detection of absorption features.
+Silver nanowires are grown in the aluminium oxide template using a deposition solution of 0.1M silver bromide (AgBr), sodium hyposulphite (Na2SO3), Sodium Sulphite (NaSO3).
+The grown metamaterial is characterised by atomic force microscopy (AFM) and scanning electron microscopy (SEM).